sdave777/Internet-of-Things_IDS_Data/README.md

 ## Value Proposition

 This would aid defensive cyber operations (DCO) in tailoring their intrusion detection systems (IDS) towards known threats.
 It's generally accepted that IOCs such as IP addresses and hash values are of limited use, but an analysis of the behavioral patterns shown in the data should provide tactical data that may prove invaluable during an incident.

+## Findings so far

+There appears to be a correlation between protocol and malicious activity.